YasTheGoat/CPP_extension/README.md

-Welcome to my CPP extension ! 🚀🚀<br>
+Welcome to my CPP and extension ! 🚀🚀<br>
 <br>

 # INFO <br>

 <br>
-This extension allows you to build your cpp projects.
+This extension allows you to build your cpp or c projects.
 Your project can contain an infinite amount of files and my extension will automatically find them all.<br>
 You can add include paths, librarys paths, librarys names, preprocessors, and ignore paths which will be ignored in the build.<br>
 You can specify an application type.
 It can either be an executable, a dynamic library or a static library (exe, dll, slib).
 Dll only works with g++!
 <br>